 Fibre Broadband Vs Leased Lines – Who wins the battle of the business fibre?

-With broadband speeds increasing and Leased Line costs decreasing the question is raised about which service is better for businesses.
-The availability of Fibre to the Premises (FTTP) services are increasing.
+The battle of fibre broadband vs leased lines has been a long one and now broadband speeds are increasing and Leased Line costs are decreasing.
+So it raises the question which service is better for businesses?
+The availability of Fibre to the Premises (FTTP) services have grown in popularity in recent years especially since the government voucher scheme.
 Their download speeds, of up to 330 Mbps, encroaches on the traditional territory of Leased Lines.
 Likewise, General Ethernet Access (GEA), a Leased Line that is delivered over FTTP/FTTC technology, lowers the entry cost of a Leased Line.

 There appears to be a real overlap between the two services.
 How do you work out which services is better for your business, fibre or Leased Line?
 That’s where we come in!
 To understand who wins for you in the fibre broadband vs leased lines battle you need to understand the main differences between the two services.